Ecommerce personalization examples & strategies to optimize the customer experience

 It’s one thing that can separate an average online shopping experience from an outstanding one.

-“By adding personalization to your marketing strategy, you make your customers feel like you’re speaking to them directly,” says Gracie Cooper, digital marketing strategist at Groove Commerce.
+“By adding personalization to your marketing strategy, you make your customers feel like you’re speaking to them directly,” says Gracie Cooper, former digital marketing strategist at Groove Commerce.

 “Marketers spend an average of $92 to get a paid traffic visitor to a brand’s website, but only $1 to convert them once they’re there,” Narula points out.
 “The second we shift some of that investment, it pays off 10- and 20-fold.”

-While website personalization used to be “something nice to have,” he says, “now it’s vital.
+While personalization used to be “something nice to have,” he says, “now it’s vital.
 It used to be a vitamin.
 Now it’s a painkiller.”

 “Nurturing and managing the customer relationships you’re building through website personalization means converting them vs. not,” Narula adds.
 “Often 10x, 30x, 80x for brands that really take the time to address it.”

 To see the benefits of personalization—and eventually wean your brand off third-party data—you need to collect high-quality, permission-based data that can tell you more about your customer base than paid channels can.
+Then you need to use that data to create personalized experiences across all your customer touchpoints.

 Data as personalization fuel: building your unified customer profile